 The data plane will continue to route the requests based on the latest known configuration.

-Each node in the data plane can handle every configured request to your cluster.
-Load balancing the incoming requests between TraefikEE's data plane nodes is achieved by your infrastructure components (e.g., using Services in Kubernetes).
+Load balancing the incoming requests between TraefikEE proxies is achieved by your infrastructure components (e.g., using Services in Kubernetes).

 Depending on your infrastructure components, you may benefit from auto-scaling tools that will help you automatically scale up/down your nodes as needed.
 For instance, for Kubernetes, here is a guide to set up a Horizontal Pod Autoscaler.

-On top of that, not only having two separate planes for handling different responsibilities improves the resilience of your cluster, but it also improves its security: nodes in the control plane are not exposed to the outside, making an attack against your infrastructure more difficult.
+Having two separate planes for handling different responsibilities improves the resilience of your cluster and also makes it more secure: nodes in the control plane are not exposed to the outside, making an attack against your infrastructure more difficult.